Frontiers of chaotic advection: Perspectives

 Essentially 3D phenomena similar to those exemplified by the 3D cylinder flow in Section~\ref{3D} have been observed in a wide range of 3D unsteady systems.
 This includes generic 3D volume-preserving maps with non-toroidal invariant surfaces \cite{gomez02,Mullowney2005,Mullowney2008}, the 3D sphere-driven flow of \textcite{Moharana2013}, the 3D lid-driven cube of \textcite{anderson99,anderson2006} and 3D granular flows inside a spherical tumbler \cite{meier07,sturman08}.
 The emergence of similar dynamics in this great diversity of systems reflects the universality of many of the observed phenomena.

 Efforts to date overwhelmingly concern theoretical and computational investigations.
-Experimental studies remain scarce yet are essential to conclusively establish the physical validity, relevance and robustness of (predicted) phenomena.
+Experimental studies remain scarce yet are essential to conclusively establish the physical validity, relevance and robustness of predicted phenomena.
 Moreover, experiments enable exposition and exploration of phenomena that are beyond present models and may thus contribute to progress in the field at a far deeper level than validation and verification alone.
-Available techniques are Laser-Induced Fluorescence (LIF) for visualization of coherent structures based on the course of action by \citet{Fountain1998,Fountain2000, sotiropoulos2002experiments, mezic2002ergodic} and 3D Particle-Tracking Velocimetry (3DPTV) for measurement of 3D Lagrangian fluid trajectories and 3D velocity fields employing the methodology by \citet{luethi}.
-In particular 3DPTV is a promising approach, since this enables direct (quantitative) measurements on coherent structures.
-Various experimental studies demonstrate the capabilities of 3DPTV for such analyses \cite{Michel2004,Otto2008,Dore2009,Cheng2011,Znaien2012,Jilisen2012}.
+Available techniques include laser-induced fluorescence (LIF) for visualization of coherent structures \cite{Fountain1998,Fountain2000,sotiropoulos2002experiments,mezic2002ergodic,alvarez2002} and 3D particle-tracking velocimetry (3DPTV) for measurement of 3D Lagrangian fluid trajectories and 3D velocity fields enabling direct (quantitative) measurements on coherent structures \cite{luethi}.
+Experimental studies have demonstrated the capabilities of 3DPTV for such analyses \cite{Michel2004,Otto2008,Dore2009,Cheng2011,Znaien2012,Jilisen2012}.

 A formidable challenge in 3D transport studies is the visualization and isolation of coherent structures in numerical and experimental data.
-Poincar\'{e} sectioning commonly is the method of choice for time-periodic flows yet has the important drawback that results depend critically on the initial tracer positions.
+Poincar\'{e} sectioning is the method of choice for time-periodic flows yet has the drawback that results depend critically on the initial tracer positions.
 The ergodic-partition method following \citet{mezic1994thesis,Budisic2012, mezic2013analysis}, reviewed in Section~\ref{visualization}, in essence generalizes this concept and --- in principle --- enables visualization of all relevant topological features with one generic ansatz.
 Further promising alternatives exist in the Lagrangian techniques by \citet{Haller2001,Branicki2009} developed specifically for 3D unsteady systems.